jfmengels/blog/content/blog/configuring-eslint/index.md

 Possibly, the rule would be exposed as `core["no-unused-vars"]`.
 It's not as nice in my opinion, but that would probably be the better option for better backwards compatibility and consistency with the current naming convention.
-I hope you don't mind, but I'll stick with the camel case version though.
+I hope you don't mind, but I'll stick with the camel case version.

 In `elm-review`, the whole configuration is just this list of rules.
 We currently have no need for additional configuration because Elm is a simpler language and ecosystem than JavaScript, and we can infer all the information we